issalig/toshiba_air_cond/README.md

 # toshiba_air_cond
-Decode toshiba 2wire ab  signal
+Decode Toshiba A-B protocol (aka TCC Link)

+```
 Signal is around 15.6 volts when 1 and 14 when 0.
-Zener provides 13 volt reference, so signal is 2.6 ..
-1 and after diode (0.7) 1.9 0.3, enough to activate photodiode (1.2) when 1 and to not activate it when 0.
+Zener diode provides 13V reference, so signal is 1 ..
+2.6 and after diode (0.7 drop) is 0.3 ..
+1.9, enough to activate photodiode (1.2) when 1 and to not activate it when 0.

-```
 Read schematic
                               diode  _______
   A --------------------200R ->|----|       |-------------3v3